 That being said, if the headphones are unbalanced, there is really no advantage here.

 Electrostatic headphones are a special breed.
 These headphones, as their name suggests, work on electrostatic principles.

-The audio signal is applied to the stator plates which effectively complete the circuit.
-As one stator plate receives a positive voltage from the signal, the other stator plate received an equal but negative voltage.
-The audio signal effectively charges the stator plates which causes the diaphragm to move back and forth due to attraction and repulsion.
+The audio signal is applied to the stator plates, which effectively complete the circuit.
+As one stator plate receives a positive voltage from the signal, the other stator plate receives an equal but negative voltage.
+The audio signal effectively charges the stator plates, which causes the diaphragm to move back and forth due to attraction and repulsion.

-In order for the driver to work properly, it has a wildly high impedance.
+For the driver to work properly, it has a wildly high impedance.
 This helps to mitigate any stray voltage from the plates.
-Thus, in order to properly drive the electrostatic driver, a very high voltage is required at the stator plates.
+Thus, a very high voltage is required at the stator plates to drive the electrostatic driver properly.
 These high-voltage signals have very low currents and are achievable via specialized electrostatic headphone amplifiers/energizers.

 On top of that, the electrostatic amp/energizer may also need to provide the bias voltage required to charge the diaphragm.